MileHacker Logo

 Seasonal Activities

-• Summer (June-August): Focus on beaches, water sports, and outdoor festivals.
+• Summer (June-August): Focus on beaches, water sports, and festivals in the open.
 Expect lively crowds and warm weather.

 • Winter (December-February): Enjoy whale watching season (Gray Whales).
 Fewer crowds at attractions.